Alleged affiliation with al-Qaeda, Taliban: PDP wants DSS to quiz Pantami - New Telegraph

 PDP said it is particularly worried about allegations that the minister might have compromised the National Identity Number (NIN) registration exercise by giving room for the registration of aliens and invaders from other countries as Nigerian citizens.

-The party added that the DSS should investigate the allegation, noting that it has created apprehension, particularly given the rise in banditry and other terrorists’ activities in the country.
+The party added that the DSS should investigate the allegation, noting that it has created apprehension, particularly given the rise in banditry and other terrorist activities in our country